IsraelAde/dataquest-projects/README.md

 # dataquest-projects
-My solutions to projects found on dataquest.io
+This repository is a collection of my projects from dataquest.io